tim-taylor/evobee/doc/markdown/evobee-install.md

 If all worked well, the evobee executable file should now be found
 in the build directory.

+## To compile the documentation

+ - doxygen doxygen.cfg

 ## More details

 -   SDL2 and SDL2_image installed locally